nickimpark/Dog-Classification/README.md

 Microservice at: https://dog-classification-nickimpark.herokuapp.com/

-The microservice is hosted on Heroku, so if there were no requests for a long time, you will have to wait up to a minute before the application starts.
+The app is hosted on Heroku, so if there were no requests for a long time, you will have to wait up to a minute before the application starts.

 ## About